Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: System Overview and Preliminaries

+We begin by stating the cooperative target tracking problem.
+Consider a decentralized swarm of $N$ UAVs tracking a passive target in an unknown cluttered environment.
+Each UAV $i$ is equipped with a LiDAR sensor, and the swarm communicates via a wireless network to exchange trajectories, map updates, and target observations.
+Each UAV $i$ has access to its ego-state estimate $\mathbf{x}_i$ from onboard LiDAR-inertial odometry, a local occupancy map $\mathcal{M}_i$, fused target states $\mathbf{x}_{\xi}$, and teammates' broadcast trajectories $\{\mathbf{p}_j(t)\}_{j \neq i}$.
+The objective is to compute, for each UAV $i$, a trajectory $\mathbf{p}_i(t): [0, T_p] \rightarrow \mathbb{R}^3$ that solves:

+where $\mathcal{J}$ encapsulates the visibility-aware tracking objectives and swarm coordination costs discussed in Sec.~I, subject to safety and dynamic feasibility constraints.
+The formulation of $\mathcal{J}$ and the planning framework to solve this problem are the main contributions, detailed in Secs.~IV--VII.

+Underpinning this planning solution is a decentralized tightly-integrated swarm system that provides each UAV with the necessary information, as illustrated in Fig.~\ref{fig:system_architecture}.
+Each drone runs Swarm-LIO \cite{zhu2024swarm} for self-localization and mutual state estimation, with all shared data spatiotemporally aligned using calibrated swarm extrinsics and time offsets.
+Three types of information are exchanged among teammates: (1) planned trajectories for coordination, (2) local map updates \cite{ren2024rog, shi2024real} for collective environmental perception, and (3) target measurements for multi-source state estimation.
+More implementation details are presented in Sec.~\ref{sec:System Setup and Implementation Detail}.

-The planning of local tracking trajectories is hierarchical.
-Given the fused target states, the prediction module first generates a sequence of target future positions via velocity-based linear interpolation with fixed time intervals.
-An SSDF is then built at each predicted target position to model 3-D occlusion and enable visibility-aware planning (Sec.\ref{sec:spherical_signed_distance_field}).
-Collectively considering all the tracking metrics proposed in Sec.\ref{sec:visibility_aware_swarm_tracking}, we employ a kinodynamic searcher to expand motion primitives and select an optimal path (Sec.\ref{sec:kinodynamic_searching}), used for safe corridor generation and back-end trajectory initialization.
-Afterwards, the trajectory's spatial and temporal profiles are efficiently optimized by the back-end to maximize the tracking performance (Sec.\ref{sec:spatial_temporal_trajectory_optimization}).
-The planning process cycles periodically with a receding horizon, and the generated trajectories are finally executed via a model predictive controller \cite{lu2022manifold}.
+Given the information from the system, we solve the trajectory generation in a hierarchical manner.
+The prediction module first extrapolates future target positions from the fused target states.
+An SSDF is then built at each predicted target position to model 3-D occlusion and enable visibility-awareness (Sec.~\ref{sec:spherical_signed_distance_field}).
+With the tracking objectives in $\mathcal{J} $ collectively formulated, we employ a kinodynamic searcher to expand motion primitives and select an optimal path (Sec.~\ref{sec:kinodynamic_searching}), used for safe corridor generation and back-end trajectory initialization.
+The trajectory's spatial and temporal profiles are then optimized by the back-end to maximize tracking performance (Sec.~\ref{sec:spatial_temporal_trajectory_optimization}).
+This planning process cycles periodically with a receding horizon, and the generated trajectories are executed via a model predictive controller \cite{lu2022manifold}.